BunkersCo/nmos/branches/master/FAQ.md

 Generally we have been using multicast and IGMP at the Incubator workshops to date, both for DNS-SD and for media streams.
 That reflects the focus on 2110-type use cases.
 Where we need to address different cases, future workshops could take a different approach.
 See also the question about "the cloud" below.

-## Does NMOS require RTP?
+## Does NMOS only support RTP?

 **No.** The transport used for Flows is independent of how the Flows are discovered and how connections are made.
-Incubator workshops have mostly used RTP (see also the [In-stream Signalling Specification]), which corresponds to the industry's current attention on ST 2022-6 and ST 2110, but NMOS can be used with HTTP and other transport protocols.
+Incubator workshops have mostly used RTP, which corresponds to the industry's current attention on ST 2022-6 and ST 2110, but NMOS can be used with HTTP and other transport protocols.

 IS-07 uses WebSockets or MQTT to transport its Flows of events.

 Streampunk's [Arachnid] is an example of how Grains may be transported over HTTP(S), using HTTP headers to carry identity, timestamp and other Grain attributes.

+## Does NMOS only support ST 2110?

+**No.** See above

 ## Does NMOS work in the cloud?

 **Yes.** The [BBC IP Studio] team has been addressing how its live IP technology – which uses NMOS – can be deployed on a range of platforms, including in-house and public cloud.

-## Why does NMOS deal with only individual elemental Flows?
+## Does NMOS only deal with individual elemental Flows?

-**It doesn't have to.** Since v1.1, IS-04 has supported multiplexed Flows.
+**No.** Since v1.1, IS-04 has supported multiplexed Flows.
 In particular, it has been used with ST 2022-6 (SDI over RTP).

-Also BCP-002-01 specifies how to group together "natural" groups, such as video, audio and data coming from a camera, or multiple video Receivers on a multiviewer.
+Also [BCP-002-01][BCP-002] specifies how to group together "natural" groups, such as video, audio and data coming from a camera, or multiple video Receivers on a multiviewer.

-## Why does NMOS deal with only uncompressed Flows?
+## Does NMOS deal only with uncompressed Flows?

-Again, **it doesn't have to.** See the question about RTP above.
+**No.** See the question about RTP above.

 ## How does my company / project show its Unique Selling Points?